-Whether you've got a great blog, a creative portfolio site, or just a single landing page that tells people what you do, funneling that traffic into webinars is always an option.
+Whether you've got a great blog, a creative portfolio site, or just a landing page, funneling that traffic into webinars is always an option.

 Pop-ups, sidebar ads, or hyperlinks in your blog posts are all good options.
 Make sure to invite anyone who engages with your content to hear more at your next webinar.

-For example, we sometimes use a header bar to promote upcoming workshops, like in the screenshot below:
+For example, we sometimes use a header bar to promote upcoming workshops:

 Devote a blog post to the event itself.
 Or, just to the specific topic of your webinar.